Sharika224/Netflix_Clone/README.md

-# Netflix_LANDING PAGE Clone
+# Netflix_Clone
-This project is a Netflix clone, aiming to replicate the core functionalities of the popular streaming service.
-The application allows users to browse and search for movies and TV shows, view detailed information about each title, and stream content.
+This project is a Netflix clone, aiming to replicate the core functionalities i.e. the landing page of the popular streaming service.
+In this project, I recreated the iconic Netflix landing page, focusing on capturing its modern aesthetic and user-friendly design.
+The goal was to deliver a seamless browsing experience that mirrors the original platform.
 This project is built using modern web technologies to provide a smooth and responsive user experience using HTML, CSS and JavaScript.